Daniel Chapter 2.

 "Referring to the Mesarovic-Pestel study, Aurelio Peccei, the Club's founder, states: ‘Their world model, based on a new development of the multi-level hierarchal system's theory, divides the world into ten interdependent and mutually interacting regions of political, economic, or environmental coherence.
 It will be recognized of course that these are still prototype models.
 (Have they been slowly implementing them since 1973; NAFTA?
 Free trade zones?)
 Mesarovic and Pestel have assumed a Herculean task.
 The full implementation of their work will take many years.'"3

-The John Birch Society has been seeking to expose the New World Order and their One-World Government agenda for many years, and the Patriot Movement has been arming to fight them.
-But God’s Word has said that during the time of their reign, He will overthrow their kingdom and set up His everlasting kingdom.
-"Forasmuch as thou sawest that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great God hath made known to the king [and us] what shall come to pass hereafter" (Daniel 2:45).
+The John Birch Society has been seeking to expose the New World Order and its One-World Government agenda for many years.
+The Patriot Movement has been arming to fight them.
+But Elohim's Word has said that during the time of their reign, He will overthrow their kingdom and set up His everlasting kingdom.
+"Forasmuch as thou sawest that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great Elohim hath made known to the king [and to us] what shall come to pass hereafter" (Dan.
+2:45)

-"And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand for ever” (Daniel 2:44, emphasis added).
+"And in the days of these kings shall the Elohim of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever" (Dan.
+2:44, emphasis added).

-Even though what we will be facing will be horrific, we can look beyond, to see a very glorious and unending future with God, the Father, and His only begotten Son, our Master and Savior, Jesus Christ!
+Even though what we will be facing will be horrific, we can look beyond to see a very glorious and eternal future with Yahuwah Elohim, the Father, and His only begotten Son, our Master, and Savior, Yahushua Messiah!

-- 1. Who alone has the right to change the times and seasons?
+1. Who alone has the right to change the times and the seasons?

-- 3. Does Daniel chpater two have anything to say about the future of this world?
+3. Does Daniel chapter two have anything to say about the future of this world?

-- 4. How does God communicate to people of this world?
+4. How does Elohim communicate with the people of this world?